 paysage avec prairie, rivière et champ de colza @Roben_david_pixabia libre de droit

-The objective of our exploratory project is to study how land ownership influences contractual practices within the framework of these contracts and to propose a reflexive analysis of clauses and specifications with an environmental focus when they impact the rights of the owner, as the main manager (owner-operator or non-agricultural owner of natural areas that are not used for agriculture) or as the lessor of an operator.
+The objective of our exploratory project is to study how land ownership influences contractual practices within the framework of these contracts and to propose a reflexive analysis of contract terms and specifications with an environmental focus when they impact the rights of the landowner, as the main manager (landowner-farmer or non-farmer landowner of natural areas that are not used for agriculture) or as the lessor of a farm tenant.
 The project is based on the observation that contractual practices affecting landowners, both public and especially private, are still insufficiently documented.

 Approaches

 Among the various contractual objects identified as areas of investigation when the research project was designed, the LANDEV project team focused on an exploratory study of practices relating to real environmental obligations, due to the sharp acceleration of these local initiatives over the last three years.
-The research focused on identifying and analysing case studies relating to real environmental obligations, in partnership with organisations particularly involved in the governance of these contractual initiatives, in particular the French Office for Biodiversity and the Federation of Nature Conservatories.
+The research focused on identifying and analysing case studies relating to conservation easements (« obligations réelles environnementales » in French law), in partnership with organisations particularly involved in the governance of these contractual initiatives, in particular the French Office for Biodiversity and the Federation of Nature Conservatories.
 One of our objectives was to analyse the construction of specifications and the variability of contractual obligations identified through case studies, focusing on the assumptions that guide their adoption, the known inflections in the negotiation process and their expected impact on natural environments and the multifunctionality of landscapes.
 We also aimed to assess how the stakeholders involved perceived the tool, with a view to explaining the degree to which it has been adopted and mobilised by them.

 From a social science perspective, we focused on the profile of the landowners involved, the multi-stakeholder governance of contractual arrangements, and the geographical characteristics of the areas concerned.
 From an ecological science perspective, we examined the nature of the contractual commitments, taking into account the types of natural environments concerned and the conservation or restoration actions envisaged.